-The RSPO Principles and Criteria (RSPO P&C) is applicable for sustainable palm oil production worldwide.
-The RSPO P&C cover the most significant environmental and social impacts of palm oil production and the immediate inputs to production, such as seed, chemicals and water, and social impacts related to on-farm labour and community relations.
+This RSPO Principles and Criteria (RSPO P&C) National Interpretation for Liberia is applicable to palm oil production in Liberia.
+It covers the most significant environmental and social impacts of palm oil production and the immediate inputs to production, such as seed, chemicals and water, and social impacts related to on- farm labour and community relations.

-The RSPO P&C apply to all production level companies, i.e. all mills, who do not fall under the definition of independent mill as outlined in the RSPO SCC standard; and to all growers, who do not meet the definition of Independent Smallholder or the applicability requirements as outlined in the RSPO Smallholder Standard (under development as of September 2018 with finalisation expected in 2019) and therefore cannot apply the RSPO Smallholder Standard.
+The NI applies to all production level companies, i.e. all mills, who do not fall under the definition of independent mills, asoutlined inteRSPOSCC standard; and to all growers who do not meet the definition of Independent Smallholder or the applicability requirements as outlined in the RSPO Independent Smallholder Standard (RISS), 2019, and therefore cannot apply the RSPO Smallholder Standard.
 These are referred to as the unit of certification throughout this document.

-The unit of certification is responsible for the certification of related Scheme Smallholders and outgrowers within three years of obtaining its own certificate (see section 4.1.3 in RSPO Certification Systems 2017).
+The UoC is responsible for the certification of related Scheme Smallholders and outgrowers within three years of obtaining its own certificate (see section 4.1.3 in RSPO Certification Systems 2017).
 Guidance for implementation of the RSPO P&C 2018 for Scheme Smallholders and outgrowers will be developed.

-The RSPO P&C apply to existing plantings, as well as planning, siting, development, expansion and new plantings.

-Where RSPO standards differ from local laws, the higher/stricter of the two shall always prevail and NIs are required to develop a list of applicable laws (see section 9 in RSPO SOP for Standard Setting 2017).
+The NI also applies to existing plantings, as well as planning, siting, development, expansion and new plantings.
+Where RSPO standards differ from national laws (Annex 4), the higher/stricter of the two shall always prevail.

-Compliance with the RSPO P&C and all requirements as outlined in associated documents is required in order for certification to be awarded.
-Any non-conformities may result in suspension or loss of certification (see section 4.9 in RSPO Certification Systems 2017).
+Compliance with the RSPO P&C and all requirements as outlined in associated documents is required for certification to be awarded.
+Any non-conformity may result in suspension or loss of certification (see section 4.9 in RSPO Certification Systems 2017).
 Compliance must be demonstrated with the normative part of the P&C, i.e. the Principles, Criteria and Indicators.
 Non-conformities are raised at Indicator-level by auditors.
 The informative part (i.e. Annex 2 Guidance) is there to help with implementation of Indicators, but is not normative, nor can non-conformities be raised against this section.

-Team Explanation RSPO Standard Setting document Category Principle Fundamental statements about a desired outcome A fundamental statement about a desired outcome, often providing greater detail about the objectives.
-Criteria eriaWhat implementation of the Principle looks like - the preconditions or means of judging whether or not a Principle has been fulfilledThe conditions that need to be met in order to fulfil a Principle.
+Term Explanation RSPO Standard Setting document Category Principle Fundamental statements about a desired outcome A fundamental statement about a desired outcome, often providing greater detail about the objectives.
+Normative Criteria What implementation of the Principle looks like - the preconditions or means of judging whether or not a Principle has been fulfilled he conditions that need to be met in order to fulfil a Principle.
 Criteria add meaning and operationality to a Principle without themselves being direct measures of performance.
-Normative Indicator Cator Variable to measure the implementation (positive or negative) The measurable states, which allow the assessment of whether or not associated Criteria, are being met.
-Indicators convey a single, meaningful message or piece of information.
-Normative Guidance Additional information that assists with the understanding, implementation and auditing of the requirement (i.e. the Indicator)Guidance consists of useful information to help the unit of certification and auditor understand what the Criterion and/or Indicators mean in practice, to indicate good practice, and practices that should be followed.
-Informative Procedural Note Exceptional measure to allow mention of pending developments A note in the standard only to be used where a methodology or element of the standard is still under development to clarify terms, conditions and procedure prior to the said methodology or element being finalised Informative
+Normative Indicator Variable to measure the implementation (positive or negative) The measurable states, which allow the assessment of whether or not associated Criteria, are being met.
+Indicators convey a single, meaningful message or piece of information Normative Guidance Additional information that assists with the understanding, implementation and auditing of the requirement (i.e. the Indicator) Guidance consists of useful information to help the UoC and auditor understand what the Criterion and/or Indicators mean in practice, to indicate good practice, and practices that should be followed Informative Procedural Note Exceptional measure to allow mention of pending developments A note in the standard only to be used where a methodology or element of the standard is still under development to clarify terms, conditions and procedure prior to the said methodology or element being finalised Informative